fxmauricard/aspnetcore-url-shortener/README.md

-# aspnetcore-url-shortener
+# ASP.NET Core URL Shortener
-A basic implementation of an URL shortener web site using ASP.NET Core.
+A basic implementation of an URL shortener web application using ASP.NET Core and Entity Framework Core.